Mortgage Delinquency: What It Is And What It Means

 A mortgage delinquency occurs when the borrower doesn’t make their payment within 30 days of the due date.

 The due date for your payment will be specified in your mortgage documentation, but if you pay monthly, it’s usually the first of every month.
 Most mortgage contracts also have a grace period after which you can make your payment without having to pay a late fee.
-At Rocket Mortgage®, you have a 15-day grace period.
-After that, you can still make your payment with a late fee.

 A mortgage is not considered officially delinquent until you have been behind on your payment for 30 days or more.
 It’s at that point that your mortgage servicer – the entity you make your payments to – is required to make a report to the credit bureaus.